Website icon Xpert.Digital

 It becomes even more fatal if you achieve the top ten ranking for a highly competitive keyword with a lot of financial and external agency effort, but the overall expenditure cannot be monetized over a long period of time.

-If the fight in the “Red Ocean” is necessary, fine.
-That depends on the business model and company strategy.
+If the fight in the “Red Ocean” is necessary, okay.
+This depends on the business model and the company strategy.

 Suitable for:

-However, the fine art of business development is to find the “blue oceans” of the market.
+However, it is the high art of business development to find the “Blue Oceans” of the market.

 This is not about niche segments.
 It's all about understanding communication and the logic of how people go about finding solutions to their problems.